 Sandy Schuman, IAF Handbook of Group Facilitation: Best Practices from the Leading Organization in Facilitation (San Francisco: Jossey-Bass, 2005)

 Roger Schwartz, The Skilled Facilitator: A Comprehensive Resource for Consultants, Facilitators, Managers, Trainers, and Coaches, 2nd ed., (San Francisco: Jossey-Bass, 2002)

 For a lively and readable application of cultural cognition theory, see John Gastil, Dan M. Kahan, and Donald Braman, "The Good News about the Culture Wars," Boston Review, March/April 2006.

 Activists who want hands-on activities to explore cultural world views should see Riki Ott's Ultimate Civics workbook Rethinking Democracy.

 Ever wonder how citizens can continue to disagree on public issues, even when scientists have reached fundamental agreement about them?
 Issue framing and spokespeople matter.
-Listen to professor Dan Kahan speak about cultural cognition here and here, (among many other places.)
+Listen to professor Dan Kahan speak about cultural cognition here and here, You can find additional Cultural Cognition resources here.

 For visuals to help explain cultural cognition, see powerpoint slides here.